Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Discussion

 \subsection{Comparison with single-dish results}

 One of the primary goals of this study was to investigate how results from single-dish observations of nearby LCBGs compare to those derived from resolved maps.
 Since LCBGs are unresolved at the distances at which they are common, it is important to determine whether unresolved observations of these galaxies are sufficient to describe their global properties and predict their evolutionary paths.
-Seven of the LCBGs in our sample were observed with the GBT by \citet{CG04} at a resolution of $\sim 9\arcmin$, which is large with respect to their $\rm R_{HI}$.
-We compare the $\rm M_{HI}$ of these galaxies derived from our resolved observations and the unresolved observations of \citet{CG04} in the last column of Table \ref{fig:spectrum}.
-We find that for six of the eight LCBGs common to both samples, the single dish observations generate a larger $\rm M_{HI}$ than what we calculate from resolved observations.
+Eight of the LCBGs in our sample were observed with the GBT by \citet{CG04} at a resolution of $\sim 9\arcmin$, which is large with respect to their $\rm R_{HI}$.
+We compare the $\rm M_{HI}$ of these galaxies derived from our resolved observations and the unresolved observations of \citet{CG04} in the last column of Table \ref{fig:spectrum} \citep[SDSS0125+0110 was not observed by][and so we exclude it from these comparisons]{CG04}.
+We find that for six of the eight LCBGs common to both samples, the single dish observations generate an equal or greater $\rm M_{HI}$ than what we calculate from resolved observations.
 We recover more H \textsc{I} emission for two of the LCBGs in our sample (SDSS0728+3532 and SDSS1319+5203) than was measured by \citet{CG04}, which is likely due to those galaxies residing in H \textsc{I} envelopes that include other galaxies (the H \textsc{I} masses we report for those two LCBGs are for the entire envelope), though their H \textsc{I} envelopes are unresolved with the GBT beam.
-On average, the $\rm M_{HI}$ that we measure is 76$\%$ of what \citet{CG04} measured in their single dish observations, although there is a large dispersion between the values obtained in both measurements.
-In comparison, in resolved observations of five LCBGs with the VLA, \citet{CG07} measured values of $\rm M_{HI}$ that were on average 61$\%$ of the measured single dish values from \citet{CG04}, with a similarly large dispersion.
-If we remove the two galaxies that reside in larger H \textsc{I} envelopes from consideration, we recover on average 58$\%$ of the $\rm M_{HI}$ that \citet{CG04} measured for the remaining six galaxies, with a dispersion of 24$\%$, which is consistent with the \citet{CG07} result.
+On average, the $\rm M_{HI}$ that we measure is 76$\%$ of what \citet{CG04} measured in their single dish observations, although there is a large dispersion (40$\%$) between the values obtained in both measurements.

+We note that we used slightly different distances to calculate $\rm M_{HI}$ than \citet{CG04} did.
+The recession velocities we measured, and thus the distances we calculated, were on average $\rm 5\ km\ s^{-1}$ lower than those measured by \citet{CG04}.
+This translates to a difference of $\rm 0.1\ Mpc$, and no galaxy had a difference of more than $\rm 1\ Mpc$.
+If we calculate $\rm M_{HI}$ using distances derived from the same $\rm V_{sys}$ that \citet{CG04} used, we measure $78 \% \pm 42 \%$ of the H \textsc{I} that \citet{CG04} did.
+We will use the distances employed by \citet{CG04} for the remainder of the comparisons in this section.